ninuxorg/nodeshot/docs/topics/interoperability.rst

 There are mainly four strategies through which we can achieve interoperability:

- * **periodic synchronization**: data is synchronized periodically with a background job
+ * **periodic synchronization**: data is synchronized periodically (which means it is saved in the database) by a background job
- * **event driven synchronization**: add, change, delete
+ * **event driven synchronization**: data is synchronized whenever local data is added, changed or deleted
- * **a mix of the two**: periodic and event driven
+ * **RESTful translator**: data is retrieved on the fly and converted to json/geojson, no data is saved in the database
- * **RESTful translator**: nodeshot gets data on the fly and converts the format
+ * **mixed**: custom synchronizers might implement a mixed behaviour

-These strategies are implemented through some Python classes called **"Synchronizers"**.
+These strategies are implemented through **"Synchronizers"**.

-New synchronizers can be written ad hoc for each application that need to be supported.
+New synchronizers can be written ad-hoc for each application that need to be supported.

 =====================
 Internal dependencies